ivy-llc/ivy/contributing.md

 4. **Start Working:**

-   - Start working on the task, and open a PR as soon as you have a full or partial solution.
    - When you open the PR make sure to follow the [conventional commits format](https://www.conventionalcommits.org/en/v1.0.0/).
    - Directly reference the issue in the pull request by adding the following content to the description of the PR: `Close #Issue_number`.
    - Also, remember to make the PR name well described and if there are some details that can support your changes add them to the description of the PR.